Tamothy/portfolio/README.md

 ## Setup/Installation Requirements

 * Check out the GitHub pages link: https://tamothy.github.io/portfolio
-* Clone respository if interested in changing portfolio
+* Clone repository if interested in changing portfolio
 * Use Atom to customize changes
 * Make sure to commit regularly on terminal
 * Don't forget to push to remote repository